-- 4.5.2.4The Authority noted that in the USA rating agencies are using various 11 methods to collect the data from households including electronic meters and written diaries.
+- 4.5.2.4 The Authority noted that in the USA rating agencies are using various 13 methods to collect the data from households including electronic meters and written diaries.
 Electronic meters include Set Meters (either Mark2 or Active/Passive) and People Meters.
 A Set Meter is attached to a device (TV, VCR, PVR, etc.) and electronically captures household-level tuning data by monitoring the channel to which the device is tuned.
-A People Meter is an attachment to any Set Meter which adds electronic persons measurement functionality to the Set Meter, enabling rating agency to not only collect television device tuning data (i.e., what channel is being viewed) but also the demographics of the audience (i.e., who in the household is watching). - 4.5.2.5 In USA, rating agency provides two principal ratings services: measurement of national television audiences ("National Ratings")
+A People Meter is an attachment to any Set Meter which adds electronic persons measurement functionality to the Set Meter, enabling rating agency to not only collect television device tuning data (i.e., what channel is being viewed) but also the demographics of the audience (i.e., who in the household is watching). - 4.5.2.5 In USA, rating agency provides two principal ratings services: measurement of national television audiences ("National Ratings Services") and measurement of local television audiences in each of the 210 designated television markets ("Local Ratings Services").
+The measurement of national and local television audiences among Hispanic households has been integrated into the National and Local services.
+National Ratings Service is based on a sample of approximately 14,000 households using meters for tuning and persons measurement.
+85% Approximately of such households are measured Active/Passive Meters.
+Local Ratings Service uses People Meters in the top 13 local television markets, a combination of Set Meters and written diaries in the next 43 local television markets, and only written diaries in the remaining 154 local television markets. - 4.5.2.6 The Authority noted from the statement of TAM Media research representative that the set-top box (STB) can not be used as a way to measure viewing behavior reliably because it works like a set meter rather than as a people meter.
+The relevant portion of the statement given in a Centre for Management Studies(CMS) meet is reproduced below;

-11 source: Form 10-K of Nielsen
+13 source: Form 10-K of Nielsen